-Happy New Year and welcome to the My Diabetes My Way Newsletter for January 2021.
+Welcome to the My Diabetes My Way Newsletter for January 2022.

 The New Year is an ideal time to consider personal goals to improve your life for the future.
 You may wish to improve your diabetes management (see online courses below) or maintain good control.
 My Diabetes My Way can help you achieve these goals.
 Studies have shown if individuals with diabetes maintain their blood glucose levels to target, the risk of diabetes complications is reduced.

-1. Monitor blood glucose levels if you have been asked to by your diabetes team
+- Monitor your blood glucose levels if you have been asked to by your diabetes team

-4. Maintain a healthy lifestyle with an appropriate balanced diet and as much regular exercise that your condition allows
+- Maintain a healthy lifestyle with an appropriate balanced diet and as much regular exercise as your condition allows

 All of your results can be accessed on My Diabetes My Way once you have registered to access your records.

 The Scottish Government has published the 2020 Scottish Diabetes Survey.
 This report provides an annual update describing many aspects of diabetes care across the whole of Scotland.
 This information is useful as it helps each Scottish NHS Board identify what initiatives are needed to further improve the quality of diabetes care in their area.
 There are now over 317,000 people living with diabetes in Scotland.
 You can find the full report at the following link: